Ambarella Executive Sells Shares to Cover Tax Obligations

 • Ambarella’s market share in the automotive vision processing market is significant, with the company supplying chips to leading automotive manufacturers for advanced driver-assistance systems (ADAS) and autonomous driving applications.

-See also RH Executive Sells Over $1.48 Million in Company Stock
+See also ZipRecruiter Executive Sells Shares Worth Over $29k

 Future Prospects, Ambarella executive sells shares to cover tax obligations